-Brave the waves of HorrorBabble’s new “OCEAN DREAD” reading series
+Brave the dark waves in HorrorBabble’s “OCEAN DREAD” reading series!

 This week: "The Horror in the Hold" by American author Frank Belknap Long, first appeared in Weird Tales Magazine in February 1932.